Open all time

 - The project must start after the application submission date.

-- Organizations can submit a project of no more than three (3) years and must complete their activities no later than December 31, 2026.
+- Organizations can submit a project of no more than two years and must complete their activities no later than December 31, 2026.

 How many applications will be accepted?

 The number of applications accepted by the Conseil varies based on the available budget, the number of applications received, and an evaluation of the project’s artistic impact and the relevance.

 - Collectives and organizations that do not meet the general and specific eligibility requirements

 - For-profit or not-for-profit artist collective corporations or partnerships

 - Public or para-public organizations representing governments or municipal corporations